chainguard-dev/melange/README.md

 ## Usage with apko

-To use a melange built APK in apko, either upload it to a package repository or use a "local" repository.
+To use a melange built apk in apko, either upload it to a package repository or use a "local" repository.
 Using a local repository allows a melange build and apko build to run in the same directory (or GitHub repo) without using external storage.
 An example of this approach can be seen in the [nginx-image-demo repo](https://github.com/chainguard-dev/nginx-image-demo/).

 ### Coming soon: Keyless signatures